 From 11:00PM PDT on Friday, July 1 until 5:00AM PDT on Saturday, July 2, the Shmoop engineering elves will be making tweaks and improvements to the site.
 That means Shmoop will be unavailable for use during that time.
 Thanks for your patience!

-The SAT is meant to measure your reasoning and logic abilities.
-The idea is that, no matter what classes you have taken, you should be able to do well on the SAT if you are a good problem solver.
-The test is divided into three sections: Critical Reading, Math, and Writing (part of which is the mandatory Essay).
-These are broken down into ten subsections (three from each plus an unscored variable section) and given separately on test day, with time limits ranging from 10-25 minutes.
-Get Shmoop SAT Preparation help here.
+The SAT is meant to measure your logic and real-world skills.
+The idea is that, no matter what classes you've taken, you should be able to do well on the SAT if you're a good problem solver.
+The test is divided into three sections: (1) Evidence-Based Reading and Writing broken down into two subsections: (a) 65-minute 52-question Reading and (b) 35-minute 44-question Writing and Language (2) 80-minute 58-question Math (3) 50-minute Optional Essay.
+Get Shmoop SAT Prep here!

 Unlike the SAT, the ACT is meant to test mastery of high-school curricula.
 This means that, to do well, you should have been paying attention in class.
-The test is divided into four sections: Math, Reading, Science and English (which contains an optional Essay).
+The test is divided into four sections: Math, Reading, Science, and English (which contains an optional Essay).
 Each section tests separately, with time limits ranging from 35 to 60 minutes.
-Get Shmoop ACT Preparation help here.
+Get Shmoop ACT Prep here!

 Content mastery is the name of the game, so students confident that their high school courses have prepared them well should kick butt.
-For those who hated their English teacher, less focus on English and an optional essay may be attractive (probably more attractive than your English teacher.)
+For those who snoozed through their English teacher's lectures and shine in science, the ACT may be attractive (probably more attractive than your English teacher.)